AiravataTechnologies/MingsChineseCuisineDM/replit.md

 - ✅ **Typography Updates**: Changed all main text to white for better contrast against orange background
 - ✅ **Enhanced User Experience**: Streamlined rating process with interactive star animations
 - ✅ **Vercel Audio Fix**: Resolved welcome audio playback issues on Vercel deployment with enhanced error handling, proper file serving headers, HTML preloading, and comprehensive fallback mechanisms (August 13, 2025)
+- ✅ **Replit Agent to Replit Migration Complete**: Successfully migrated project from Replit Agent to standard Replit environment with improved security and performance (August 14, 2025)
+- ✅ **Home Screen Visual Update**: Changed background to black, MING'S text to orange, increased font sizes for better visibility across all screen sizes with responsive design (August 14, 2025)

 The application follows a traditional client-server architecture with a clear separation between frontend and backend, unified by shared TypeScript schemas and a modern orange, black, and white brand theme throughout the user experience.
 Now supports both Replit and Vercel deployment strategies with integrated customer review system, one-click rating functionality, and robust audio playback across all deployment environments.